markstringer-dti/markstringer-dti.github.io/dti.md

 Too, too often, when someone on the stage shouts "Look a pirate ship."
 It's the director off stage that shouts something like "You're wrong, it's not there," or "I'm tired of this negativity" or "Maybe you're not up to the job if you think that's a pirate ship."

-And that's why people don't raise problems and instead just scrub the decks.
+And that's why people don't raise problems and instead just wash the decks.

 Oh dear.
 Well.
-You probably picked this book up because you wanted to deliver (seemingly) impossible projects.
+There is a good chance that you picked this book up because you wanted to deliver what seems to be an impossible project.
 I'm delivering on that promise.
 I'm not delivering on the promise that delivering these projects is a walk in the park or a day at the beach.

-Even though dealing with the problems that you find and making them clear to your team and your sponsors can be a rough ride, demanding tenacity, tact, diplomacy and a willingness to be called not very nice names, there are two reasons why you still should do it.
+Dealing with the problems that you find and making them clear to your team and your sponsors can be a rough ride.
+It can be hard to stick to it.
+It needs an ability to talk calmly and firmly about difficult issues.
+It also needs the ability to be understanding when people call you not very nice names.
+But there there are two very goodreasons why you still should do it.

-Reason number one is that, despite the resistence you might encounter, solving these problems is still the best chance you've got of delivering this a seemingly impossible project.
+Reason number one is that, despite the resistence you might encounter, solving these problems is still the best chance you've got of delivering this project that seems to be impossible.
 That's a really good, solid positive reason.

 But reason number two is possibly for me, just as motivating: I know what happens when you don't.